b-joshua/mutfinder/README.md

 - Either:
   - `--gene` and `--species`: Specify the gene symbol (e.g., FOXP2) and species name (e.g., Homo sapiens).
   - `--ensemblid`: Provide either an Ensembl gene ID (e.g., ENSG00000128573) or transcript ID (e.g., ENST00000408937.3).
-- `--canonical` (optional): Restricts analysis to the canonical isoform of the provided gene.
+-  `--noncanonical` (optional): Run the analysis on ALL available transcripts.
+By default, mutfinder uses only the canonical transcript.
 **Note:** You must provide either `-gene` and `-species` together or `-ensemblid`.
 Both cannot be provided simultaneously.
-If providing an Ensembl gene ID, you can specify to use only the canonical transcript as the reference sequence.
-If you directly provide an Ensembl transcript ID, the `--canonical` input will be ignored and your sequence will be compared to the provided transcript regardless of whether it is the canonical transcript.

 ---